Site Information

 A Comprehensible Guide to Controller Area Network

-The standard CAN message frame uses an 11-bit message identifier (CAN 2.0A), which is sufficient for use in regular automobiles and any industrial application; however, not necessarily for off-road vehicles.
+The standard CAN message frame uses an 11-bit message identifier (CAN 2.0A), which is sufficient for use in regular automobiles and industrial applications but not necessarily for off-road vehicles.

-The Society of Automotive Engineers (SAE) Truck and Bus Control and Communications Subcommittee had developed a family of standards concerning the design and use of devices that transmit electronic signals and control information among vehicle components.
-As a result, the higher layer protocol SAE J1939, based on CAN, was born, which required some backward-compatible functionality to older RS-232-based communication protocols (SAE J1708/J1587).
+The Society of Automotive Engineers (SAE) Truck and Bus Control and Communications Subcommittee developed a family of standards concerning the design and use of devices that transmit electronic signals and control information among vehicle components.
+As a result, the higher-layer protocol SAE J1939, based on CAN, was born, which required some backward-compatible functionality with older RS-232-based communication protocols (SAE J1708/J1587).

-To serve these demands, the CAN standard needed to be enhanced to support a 29-bit message identifier.
+The CAN standard needed to be enhanced to support a 29-bit message identifier to serve these demands.
 The ISO 11898 amendment for an extended frame format (CAN 2.0B) was introduced in 1995.

 The 29-bit message identifier consists of the standard 11-bit base identifier and an 18-bit identifier extension.
 The distinction between CAN base frame format and CAN extended frame format is accomplished by using the IDE bit inside the Control Field (See picture 4.6.2).
 A low (dominant) IDE bit indicates an 11-bit message identifier; a high (recessive) IDE bit indicates a 29-bit identifier.